 The factors that can predict failure of conservative treatment for acute appendicitis

 There are risk factors for predicting failure of conservative treatment and the risk of developing recurrent attacks of acute appendicitis.
-Some of the factors include distension of the appendix that is more than 10mm in diameter that is detected during imaging (33).The other factor is the presence of an appendicolith that is detected during imaging, which is also associated with a higher risk of treatment failure and recurrent appendicitis(34).
-Other factors that may indicate failure of conservative treatment are the presence of pyrexia and free fluid in the pelvic cavity, as these may predict the risk of developing complicated appendicitis and these patients need to be counseled about the risk of failure of conservative treatment(35).
+Some of the factors include distension of the appendix that is more than 10mm in diameter detected during imaging (33).The other factor is the presence of an appendicolith on imaging, which is also associated with a higher risk of treatment failure and recurrent appendicitis(34).
+Other indices that may indicate failure of conservative treatment are the presence of pyrexia and free fluid in the pelvic cavity, as these may predict the risk of developing complicated appendicitis and these patients need to be counseled about the risk of failure of conservative treatment(35).

 Monsell et al looked at the patient factors associated with appendectomy within 30 days of initiating antibiotic treatment for acute appendicitis.
-This study concluded that the female sex, radiological findings of wider appendiceal diameter, and the presence of appendicolith are associated with a higher risk of failure of conservative treatment and hence an appendectomy may be performed in these patients(36).
+This study concluded that the female gender, radiological findings of wider appendiceal diameter, and the presence of appendicolith are associated with a higher risk of failure of conservative treatment and an appendectomy may be performed in these patients(36).

 Conclusion

 Non-operative treatment of acute appendicitis is a safe and effective form of treatment for the management of acute appendicitis.
 The complications and length of stay in the hospital were reduced but its efficacy was reduced compared to patients who underwent an appendectomy.
-The recurrence rates were higher, and all these factors are important when a patient is counseled about the risks and benefits of non-operative therapy.
-On-operative treatment of acute appendicitis may be a useful form of therapy, especially in high-risk patients, patients who are not fit for surgery, and patients who want to avoid surgery.
+The recurrence rates were higher with antibiotic therapy compared to surgery, and all these factors are important when a patient is counseled about the risks and benefits of non-operative therapy.
+Non-operative treatment of acute appendicitis may be a useful form of therapy, especially in high-risk patients, patients who are not fit for surgery, and patients who want to avoid surgery.
 Imaging like ultrasound or computerized tomography is essential when non-operative treatment is initiated, and an appendectomy should not be delayed in patients who do not respond to non-operative treatment.

 Conflict of interest-There is no conflict of interest